PgBiel/elembic/src/element.typ

   synthesize: none,
   contextual: auto,
 ) = {
-  assert(type(display) == function, message: "element: please specify a show rule in 'display:' to determine how your element is displayed.") assert(type(fields) == array, message: "element: please specify an array of fields, creating each field with the 'field' function.") assert(type(prefix) == str, message: "element: the prefix must be a string.") assert(type(typecheck) == bool, message: "element: the 'typecheck' argument must be a boolean (true to enable typechecking, false to disable).") assert(type(allow-unknown-fields) == bool, message: "element: the 'allow-unknown-fields' argument must be a boolean.") assert(synthesize == none or type(synthesize) == function, message: "element: 'synthesize' must be 'none' or a function element fields => element fields.") assert(contextual == auto or type(contextual) == bool, message: "element: 'contextual' must be 'auto' (true if using a contextual feature) or a boolean (true to wrap the output in a 'context { ... }', false to not).") assert(construct == none or type(construct) == function, message: "element: 'construct' must be 'none' (use default constructor) or a function receiving the original constructor and returning the new constructor.")
+  assert(type(display) == function, message: "element.declare: please specify a show rule in 'display:' to determine how your element is displayed.") assert(type(fields) == array, message: "element.declare: please specify an array of fields, creating each field with the 'field' function.") assert(prefix != none, message: "element.declare: please specify a 'prefix: ...' for your type, to distinguish it from types with the same name.
+If you are writing a package or template to be used by others, please do not use an empty prefix.") assert(type(prefix) == str, message: "element.declare: the prefix must be a string, not '" + str(type(prefix)) + "'") assert(type(typecheck) == bool, message: "element.declare: the 'typecheck' argument must be a boolean (true to enable typechecking, false to disable).") assert(type(allow-unknown-fields) == bool, message: "element.declare: the 'allow-unknown-fields' argument must be a boolean.") assert(synthesize == none or type(synthesize) == function, message: "element:.declare 'synthesize' must be 'none' or a function element fields => element fields.") assert(contextual == auto or type(contextual) == bool, message: "element.declare: 'contextual' must be 'auto' (true if using a contextual feature) or a boolean (true to wrap the output in a 'context { ... }', false to not).") assert(construct == none or type(construct) == function, message: "element.declare: 'construct' must be 'none' (use default constructor) or a function receiving the original constructor and returning the new constructor.")

   if contextual == auto {
     // Provide separate context for synthesize.